Interesting Facts About The Birthday Girl Surbhi Jyoti!

 Interesting Facts About Surbhi

-# In real life, Surbhi is short-tempered person.
+# In real life, Surbhi is a short-tempered person.

 # In real life, she is feisty like her character Zoya.